Madeline Kahn: 1970s and 1980s

 In 1975, Kahn again teamed with Bogdanovich to co-star with Burt Reynolds and Cybill Shepherd in the musical At Long Last Love.
 The film was a critical and financial disaster, but Kahn largely escaped blame for the failure.
+At Long Last Love was one of three films in which Kahn worked alongside the character actress Eileen Brennan, the other two being The Cheap Detective and Clue.
 In that same year, she again teamed with Gene Wilder, this time for his comedy The Adventure of Sherlock Holmes' Smarter Brother.
 In 1978, Kahn's comic screen persona reached another peak with her portrayal of Mrs. Montenegro in Neil Simon's The Cheap Detective (1978), a spoof of both Casablanca and The Maltese Falcon, directed by Robert Moore.
-That role was followed by a cameo in 1979's The Muppet Movie.Kahn's roles were primarily comedic rather than dramatic, although the 1970s found her originating roles in two plays that had elements of both: 1973's In the Boom Boom Room on Broadway and 1977's Marco Polo Sings a Solo Off-Broadway.
+That role was followed by a cameo in 1979's The Muppet Movie.Kahn's roles were primarily comedic rather than dramatic, although the 1970s found her originating roles in two plays that had elements of both: 1973's In the Boom Boom Room on Broadway and 1977's Marco Polo Sings a Solo off-Broadway.

 After her success in Brooks' films, Kahn appeared in a number of films in the 1980s.
 She played Mrs. White in 1985's Clue, First Lady Constance Link in the 1980 spoof First Family, a twin from outer space in the Jerry Lewis sci-fi comedy Slapstick of Another Kind (1982), the love interest of Burt Reynolds in the crime comedy City Heat (1984), and Draggle in the animated film My Little Pony: The Movie (1986).
 She voiced the character Gussie Mausheimer in the animated film An American Tail.
 According to animator Don Bluth, she was cast because he was "hoping she would use a voice similar to the one she used as a character in Mel Brooks' Blazing Saddles."

-In 1983, Kahn starred in her own short-lived TV sitcom Oh Madeline, which ended after one season due to poor ratings.
+In 1983, Kahn starred in her own short-lived TV sitcom, Oh Madeline, which ended after one season due to poor ratings.
 In 1986, she starred in ABC Comedy Factory's pilot of Chameleon, which never aired on the fall schedule.
 In 1987, Kahn won a Daytime Emmy award for her performance in the ABC Afterschool Special Wanted: The Perfect Guy.

-Kahn returned to the stage as Billie Dawn in the 1989 Broadway revival of Born Yesterday, and was nominated for the Tony Award for Best Actress in a Play.
+Kahn returned to the stage as Billie Dawn in the 1989 Broadway revival of Born Yesterday, for which she was nominated for the Tony Award for Best Actress in a Play.

 1990s

-Kahn played the mother of Molly Ringwald's character in the 1990 film Betsy's Wedding, and shortly after she recorded a voice for the unreleased animated movie The Magic 7.
+Kahn played the mother of Molly Ringwald's character in the 1990 film Betsy's Wedding, and shortly after she recorded a voice for the animated movie The Magic 7, which, as of 2024, has still not been released.
 In 1994, she portrayed suicide hotline worker Blanche Munchnik in the holiday farce Mixed Nuts.
 Kahn played the corrupt mayor in a benefit concert performance of Anyone Can Whistle in 1995.
 She appeared in Nixon as Martha Beall Mitchell (1995).